SocialFinanceDigitalLabs/building-register/README.md

 * Data retention of records
 * Non-intrusive reminders to make data accurate
-* Those who are signed-in can see other who are signed in?
+* Those who are signed-in can see others who are signed in?
   * Community pressure?
   * An accurate in-office slack channel?